MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/configure/use-powershell.md

 ms.prod: windows-server
 ---

-# Use PowerShell to Manage Windows Admin Center Settings and Configuration
+# Use PowerShell to manage Windows Admin Center settings

-If you have a large organization with multiple Windows Admin Center gateways, you may want to use automation to configure those gateways.
-Using PowerShell, you can programatically configure the connection lists and extensions.
+If you have a large organization with multiple Windows Admin Center servers, you can use PowerShell to configure the list of connections and extensions on multiple servers at a time.

 ## Use PowerShell to import or export your connections (with tags)